 Derivatives (including embedded derivatives) are initially recognized at fair value of the date a derivative contract is entered into and subsequently re-measured at their fair value.
 The method of recognizing the resulting gain or loss depends on whether the derivative is designated as a hedging instrument, and if so, the nature of the item being hedged.
-The Group has not designated any derivatives as hedges as at 31 December 2019 or 31 December 2018.
+The Group has not designated any derivatives as hedges as at 30 June 2020 or 31 December 2019.
 The Group's sole financial instrument is a warrant.
-The Group has not entered into any contract for "other instruments" as at 31 December 2019 or 31 December 2018.
+The Group has not entered into any contract for "other instruments" during 2020.
+The Group has no "other instruments" as at 30 June 2020 or 31 December 2019.